 Will we build our city intelligently?

-The people what candidates think about various infrastructure-related issues.
+The people want to know what candidates think about various infrastructure-related issues.
 Many have concerns about projects being late and over-budget; others are concerned about the costs of urban sprawl.

 This is based on the first 133 responses.
 We are still eager to hear from more Edmontonians, as this agenda will shape our election coverage heading into the municipal election on Oct.
 18, 2021.
 So, whether you agree or disagree with what you see here, please have your say.